 Resources | Subject Notes | Economics

-Market failure occurs when the allocation of resources by free markets results in an inefficient outcome, meaning that society is not getting the maximum possible benefit from those resources.
+Market failure occurs when the allocation of resources by free markets results in an inefficient outcome, meaning that society is not getting the maximum benefit from available resources.

 Type of Market Failure | Description | Example |